 When handling products that are sensitive to air, or if they have an especially strong fragrance, use vacuum-sealed plastic bags for packaging.
 This is especially true for meat or cheese, where the surrounding air can influence the flavour of the product.
 Vacuum sealing can be combined with the cooling techniques mentioned above.

 If shipping products internationally, there is a whole slew of laws and regulations to follow – much more than what can be covered in this article.
-Refer to each country’s import regulations for more information, and read a quick rundown here.
+Refer to each country’s import regulations for more information.

 It goes without saying that choosing a quick delivery time is essential when transporting foodstuffs (overnight delivery is effective here), but for many products 48 hours is within acceptable limits.
 Luckily, pallet deliveries are a very quick and effective way of delivering goods to all parts of the country.